Migdalo/writeups/qiwi-ctf-2016/crypto100_1/README.md

 | **4** | q | r | s | t | u |
 | **5** | v | w | x | y | z |

 Each character is presented with two numbers.
-The first numbers shows the row and the second number shows the column of the character.
+The first number shows the row and the second number shows the column of the character.

 I wrote the following Python script to decipher the ciphertext: